Colorado Child Care Assistance Program For Providers

 How do I receive payment from the county?

 Weekly payroll for attendance/billing through ATS is released every Thursday at midnight.
 The payment is for one week of care, two weeks prior from the payment date.
 Depending on your bank’s policies, direct deposit payments can be made within 1-3 business days.
-View the provider payroll run cycle for 20212022 (español), 2023 (español), and 2024 (español).
+View the provider payroll run cycle for 2021, 2022, 2023 (2023 Español), and 2024 (2024 Español).

-Please click here to view the CCCAP Provider Handbook to find more detailed information on the CCCAP Program (available in English and Spanish)
+View the CCCAP Provider Handbook (English) / CCCAP Provider Handbook (Spanish) to find more detailed information on the CCCAP Program.)

 Payments are only made for the care that is provided that has been authorized by the county department of human/social services.
 Please make sure you have that authorization paperwork from the county BEFORE providing care.